ccamp032/Music-Mood-Analysis/README.md

 Gradient Boosting <br>
 AdaBoost <br>

+### Hypothesis
+1. Predicting song track popularity based on its features <br>
+2. Predicting song genre based on its features

 ### Track Popularity Prediction
-Question: Can we predict a song track is popular or not based on its features? <br>

 We used regression algorithm such as linear regression, AdaBoost Regressor,Gradient Boosting Regressor,Decision Tree Regressor, and Voting Regressor on track popularity based on its features.Track popularity prediction is approximating 16 - 17 % accuracy.
 It wasn't good enough so we decided to use categorical.
 As a result, we broke popularity into 2 categories : One category is less 70 is not popular and one category is greater than or equal to 70.
 Classfiers algorithm such as AdaBoost Classifier and Random Forest Classifier were used to predict the two categories based on its feature importance and cross validation scores.
 The classifier prediction rates are 92% accuracy.

 ### Genre Prediction
-We used k-nearest neighbor

-As we can see best accuracy for Genre around 60% Popularity has better prediction rate
+To make a genre prediction, we used four classification algorithms: k-nearest neighbor , Random Forest, AdaBoost , and Decision Tree .
+We found the best amount of neighbors is around 36.
+We used 36 for knn algorithm and used cross validation to find their scores.
+The best knn accuracy for genre is approximately 60%; its not good enough.
+As a result, we decided to used random forest, adaBoost , and decision tree and used cross validation again to find their scores.
+Unfortunately , we end up getting approximately the same accuracy as knn which is 60%.

+### Result
+Song track popularity prediction has a better prediction rate of 92% than genre prediction which is 60%.

 ### Contributions
 **Chris Daniels:** Cleaned some data, analyzed various combinations of release dates and genres. <br>